yutaasakura96/YA-JS30/README.md

 ### 5. [Sign Up - Sign In Forms](./project5)
 A modern and visually appealing **Sign Up** and **Sign In** form design with smooth transitions between both forms.

+⚠️ **Note**: This project is designed to work best on screen sizes of **1024px and upwards**.
+It may not be fully responsive on smaller screens.

 [Live Demo](https://ya-js30-project5.netlify.app/)